aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/unionrange/_index.md

 ### getHyperlinks() {#getHyperlinks--}

+<b>@deprecated.</b> Please use the 'hyperlinks' property instead.
 Gets all hyperlink in the range.

 ```javascript
 getHyperlinks() : Hyperlink[];